Ariana Grande, Mac Miller Engaged? Singer Wears Ring On That Finger

 A video posted by ariana grande snapchats (@arigsnaps) on

-Sources told Hollywood Life in November that the couple has already discussed their future together and they want to get married one day.
+Sources told Hollywood Life in November that the couple has already discussed their future together and want to get married one day.

 “They talk about marriage all the time with each other, almost to the point where friends are rolling their eyes over it.
 The honeymoon stage they’re in is pretty much at full throttle right now.
 Ariana believes that Mac is the one and if she doesn’t eventually marry him, that any future relationship would be a bust.”